oleksandr-dubrov/bluetube/README.md

 1 Motivation.
 -------------
 1.1.
 I don't want to be always logged in Youtube to avoid surveillance and "informational bubble".
-That is why I use RSS feed that can get updates on Youtube channels anonymously.
+That is why I use RSS feed that can get updates on Youtube playlists anonymously.

 1.2.
 I don't want to watch videos on Youtube site to save my time.
 It is always temptation that I keep watching other recommended videos over and over.
 So, the script will download selected videos and if it is needed converts it to audio.